Bootleg Futures — The Pilgrimage | Pionirsko Hodočašće

 Ana Bakić, Assistant Professor, Head of Department of Drawing and Visual Design, Faculty of Architecture, Zagreb

-Supported by a Mellon Faculty Grant from the MIT Center for Art, Science & Technology (CAST).
+Supported by a Mellon Faculty Grant and an International Exhibition Grant from the MIT Center for Art, Science & Technology (CAST).